 We work with suppliers and partners who may also have sustainability impacts.
-Managing the sustainability risks associated with the supply chain is critical to ensuring responsible business practices and minimizing negative impacts.
+Managing the sustainability risks associated with the ensuring responsible business practices and minimizing

 Human rights and labor practices:

 We have a responsibility to ensure that their employees and contractors are treated fairly and with respect.
 This includes promoting diversity and inclusion, protecting labor rights, and preventing human rights abuses in their operations and supply chains.